 I'm just becoming a junior meal prepper, and meatballs are one of my favorite ways to eat protein.
 I love that you can pack in so much yummy flavor… Plus, they’re so cute with their little bite-sized selves.

 You can adjust them to whatever your diet preferences are: gluten-free, soy-free, dairy-free, low-carb… the possibilities are endless.
-They are super versatile in the never-ending quest for healthy lunches - or even healthy breakfasts!
+They are super versatile in the never-ending quest for healthy lunches, dinners and snacks.

 You could use ground turkey, chicken, pork, beef lamb, or a combination of them… whatever suits your needs or desires.